 Your Washing Machine Needs To Be Cleaned

-fabric softener, and dirty clothes can build up in your washing machine, creating a breeding ground for bacteria and mold.
-These can transfer onto your clothes during a wash, leaving them with a less-than-fresh odor.
+It may sound surprising, given that your washing machine’s sole purpose is to clean your belongings.
+But one reason your clothes may still smell after doing laundry is that the machine itself needs to be cleaned too.
+Over time, residue from detergent, fabric softener, and dirty clothes can build up in your washing machine.
+Again this build-up is the perfect breeding ground for bacteria and mold.
+These can transfer onto your clothes during a wash.
+Therefore, leaving them with a less-than-fresh odor.
 Running a regular maintenance cycle with a washing machine cleaner or a simple mix of baking soda and vinegar can help keep your machine clean and odor-free.

 You’re Using the Wrong Detergent